angular-schule/angular-cli-ghpages/docs/README_standalone.md

 ## Extra

-For your convenience, the command will recognize the [environment variable](https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings) `GH_TOKEN` and will replace this pattern in the `--repo` string.
+For your convenience, the command will recognize the environment variable `GH_TOKEN` and will replace this pattern in the `--repo` string.

-In example, the following command runs [on our Travis-CI](https://travis-ci.org/angular-buch/book-monkey2):

 ```bash
 npx angular-cli-ghpages --repo=https://GH_TOKEN@github.com/<username>/<repositoryname>.git --name="Displayed Username" --email=mail@example.org